 Is there anything the industry wouldn't do to get addictive products in front of our kids?

 Tobacco companies spend billions to put their products in front of our kids in stores.

 And the more kids see tobacco, the more likely they are to start smoking.

 Effective Policy Solutions

-Policy, system and environment change are tools to change the places where people live to make the healthy choice the easy choice.
-To reduce harmful exposure to tobacco marketing and access to these dangerous and addictive products, communities may regulate where and how tobacco (including vaping products) is sold.
+Policy, system and environmental change are tools to change the places where people live to make the healthy choice the easy choice.
+To reduce harmful exposure to tobacco marketing and access to these dangerous & addictive products, communities may regulate where, what and how tobacco is sold.

-Limit the NUMBER of outlets at which tobacco products may be sold.
+A. Limit the NUMBER of places where products may be sold

 Where it's been done: Village of Dolgeville, New York City, City of Newburgh

-Limit the LOCATIONS where tobacco sales are permitted.
+B. Limit the LOCATIONS where sales are permitted

-Reducing the prevalence of tobacco sales near youth-centered places, such as schools, reduces youth exposure to pro-tobacco marketing and may have a significant impact on youth smoking initiation.
-Limiting tobacco sales near schools not only reduces environmental cues to use tobacco, but also limits opportunity for underage purchases, including students enlisting adults to purchase for them.
+Reducing the prevalence of tobacco sales near youth-centered places, such as schools, reduces youth exposure to pro-tobacco marketing.
+Limiting tobacco sales near youth-oriented venues not only removes environmental cues to use tobacco, but also limits opportunity for underage purchases, including students enlisting adults to purchase for them.

 Where it's been done: Ulster County, Town of Irondequoit, City of Newburgh, Sullivan County, Village of Dolgeville, Village of Tannersville, City of Binghamton

-Prohibit the sale of ALL FLAVORED tobacco products.
+C. Prohibit the sale of ALL FLAVORED tobacco products